EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 reduce the risk of human error.
 The use of a testing framework becomes particuarly important if your code grows beyond a one or two scripts.

-#### Use testing frameworks to automate testing
+#### Use test frameworks to automate testing

-Automated testing involves using special testing frameworks (e.g. testthat for R, Pytest for Python, JUnit for Java) to automatically execute all test cases and run tests frequently and consistently.
+Automated testing involves using special testing frameworks (e.g. testthat for R, Pytest for Python, JUnit for Java) to automate and control the execution of tests (which is software separate from the software being tested) and the comparison of actual with predicted outcomes.
-A testing framework is a set of guidelines or rules used for creating and designing test cases together with tools that are designed to help run test more efficiently.
+A test framework comprises a set of rules for creating and designing test cases together with tools that are designed to run these tests efficiently.

-Testing frameworks typically automatically discover tests based on specific file and function naming patterns (e.g. they look for files or functions that start with “test_” or end with “_test”).
+For example, test frameworks typically automatically discover tests based on specific file and function naming patterns (e.g. they look for files or functions that start with “test_” or end with “_test”).
 Such test files are typically located in a special sub-folder (e.g. called `tests`) within a software project, and are version controlled and shared along with the rest of the code.

 Check out the [section "How do we automate code testing?"](#how-do-we-automate-code-testing) for more details.